hcguersoy/swarm-elastic-demo/readme.md

 Use the script `rm-swarm.sh` to remove all created Docker machines but take care about that you have configured in the script the same amount of nodes as in the create script.

+# TODO
+* Show how to use Docker Compose with Swarm and Overlay Network.

 # License

 Apache License, Version 2.0